 It should be pretty easy to remove My Mac Speedup from your Mac.
 Open Finder and click Applications.
 Find My Mac Speedup and drag it to the trash.
 Right-click on the trash icon and press “Empty Trash”.
 That should get rid of the program.
 You can also try using anti-spyware software.

-Download Removal Toolto remove My Mac SpeedupUse our recommended removal tool to uninstall My Mac Speedup.
+Download Removal Toolto scan for My Mac SpeedupUse our recommended removal tool to scan for My Mac Speedup.
 Trial version of WiperSoft provides detection of computer threats like My Mac Speedup and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.